armendariz/terminal_recipes/baby_names.md

 ```$ mkdir my_folder```

 Then grab the data from Data.gov to your machine.

 ```$ wget http://www.ssa.gov/oact/babynames/names.zip```
+(A quick footnote: wget is not installed on your machine by default.
+You may need to install it on your personal computer)

 Extract the data.